 DoubleClick again found two capital letters, highlighting the two constituent words.
 The thin black font (the smallest of all used earlier) shifts attention from the inscription to the rings.

-Two cliques, two words, two rings connected were a triple indication of unity—the close connection between advertising and the Internet.
-The company helps to meet the advertiser and his potential client and connects them through its technologies.
+Two cliques, two words, two rings connected were a triple indication of unity, the close connection between advertising and the Internet.
+The company helps to meet the advertiser and their potential client and connects them through its technologies.

-The inscription by Google follows the title but in even smaller print.
-A smooth transition in a row from large rings to a small inscription shows the dissolution of the brand and the preservation of only its technologies.
+The Google inscription follows the title, but in even smaller print.
+A smooth transition from large rings to a small inscription in a row shows the brand’s dissolution and the preservation of only its technologies.

-In 2018, the company became part of the Google marketing platform, losing its name.
+In 2018, the company joined the Google marketing platform and changed its name.

 Font and Colors